chef/chef-web-docs/chef_master/source/resource_examples.rst

 .. tag resource_execute_bundle_install

-The following example shows how to run ``bundle install`` from a chef-client run as a specific user.
-This will put the gem into the path of the user (``vagrant``) instead of the root user (under which the chef-client runs):
+The following example shows how to run ``bundle install`` from a Chef Infra Client run as a specific user.
+This will put the gem into the path of the user (``vagrant``) instead of the root user (under which the Chef Infra Client runs):

 .. code-block:: ruby